fifth-postulate/priority-queue/README.md

 nextQueue = insert rectangle queue
 ```

-Notice that is is not necessary to repeat the `Priority`.
+Notice that it is not necessary to repeat the `Priority`.
 The queue already knows how to tell the priority for a rectangle.

 When it is time to draw a rectangle `head` could provide you with one.